 Data for the following charts was collected from the system in July 2012 after the custom Attic Heat Harvester Controller had been enhanced to calculate, display and record system performance parameters.

-Results of Attic Heat Harvester
+Effect of Attic Heat Harvesting

-The next two charts show home temperatures and the Solar Space Heating system performance over of the early prototype system over a six day period with the Attic Heat Harvester Off for two days and ON for four.
+The next two charts show home temperatures and the Solar Space Heating system performance of the early prototype system over a six day period with the Attic Heat Harvester Off for two days and ON for four.

 The dark blue horizontal dashed line shows the average outdoor temperature over each 24 hour period.
 The dark green horizontal dashed line shows the average home temperature each day, this increased by 3°C from 19th to 21st July and by 4°C on 22nd July.
 The second chart shows the daily system Efficiency, the Heat transferred into the home, and the length of time the system was operating, and the cost.
 The total cost of providing 30.7kWh of home heating was £0.27, and the system efficiency was 17.3.